Keysight Receives Frost & Sullivan's 2025 Global Company Of The Year Award For Excellence In 6G Test And Measurement

 Recognition underscores Keysight's market leadership, customer-centric innovation, and pioneering role in accelerating 6G technology validation through AI, digital twin testing, and spectrum exploration

-San Antonio, TX - July 30, 2025 - Frost & Sullivan is proud to recognize Keysight Technologies with the 2025 Global Company of the Year award in the 6G test and measurement industry.
+SAN ANTONIO, July 31, 2025 /PRNewswire/ -- Frost & Sullivan is proud to recognize Keysight Technologies with the 2025 Global Company of the Year award in the 6G test and measurement industry.
 This honor highlights Keysight's exceptional performance in innovation, strategic execution, and market leadership, affirming its role as a trusted partner driving the global shift from 5G to 6G.

 Keysight was the first vendor to secure the US FCC's Spectrum Horizons Experimental license, gaining access to sub-terahertz frequencies from 95 GHz to 3 THz.
 This early regulatory breakthrough enabled Keysight to validate ultra-high-speed, low-latency 6G applications, such as augmented reality and holographic communications - setting a new industry benchmark.